The Complete Guide To Self-Employment Taxes

 One thing to note here is that you may not be required to make an additional payment when your annual return is filed if you pay quarterly taxes.
 In rare instances, you may have even made an overpayment and will receive a tax refund from the IRS.

-A Few Final Freelance Tax Tips For Easier Filing
+A Few Final Self-Employment Tax Tips For Easier Filing

-By now, you should have a better understanding of what to expect when filing your freelance taxes.
+By now, you should have a better understanding of what to expect when filing your self-employment taxes.
 But here are a few additional tips to help make the process even less painful.

 Last-minute scrambling to pull up invoices and receipts can make tax time stressful — and increase your odds of making a potentially costly mistake when completing your return.
 Instead of doing everything at the 11th hour, track your income and expenses throughout the year.

-The easiest way to track your freelance income and expenses is with accounting software.
+The easiest way to track your income and expenses is with accounting software.
 Today’s accounting software offers a number of time-saving features, such as live bank feeds, automatic expense categorization, and receipt scanning.
-You may also have access to additional freelancer tools, such as invoicing, estimates, project management, and time tracking.
-Best of all, there are many great accounting programs that are free or low-cost.
-There’s no better time than now to get started, so take a look at our picks for the best accounting software for freelancers.
+You may also have access to additional self-employment tools, such as invoicing, estimates, project management, and time tracking.
+Best of all, many great accounting programs are free or low-cost.

 Keep Records & Receipts